EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Manual data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a detailed desciption of manual analysis steps please see the section **Manual data analysis and correction, 2c-FRET-Dynamic, linking**.
 The analysis steps are mostly the same, and if there is any special case for the three-color data, it will be explained here, otherwise the final results will be shown.
-As explained for the two-color data you can select the active region for each dye on each trace by pressing 1, 2, and 3 because of having three channels now, and just drag the cursor to select the desired region.
+As explained for the two-color data you can select the active region for each dye on each trace by pressing 1, 2, and 3 because of having three channels now, and then drag the cursor to select the desired region.
 You can see an example of a 3C trace with the regions selected on the upper two panels on :numref:`3c_trace_regions`.
-The FRET efficiency trace is automatically shadowed within the time range that all the three dyes are active.
-Pressing the E key also works for region selecting and categorizing.
+The FRET efficiency trace is automatically shadowed during the time range that all the three dyes are active.
+Pressing the *E* key also works for region selecting and categorizing.

 .. figure:: ./../../figures/examples/5_3c_trace_regions.png
    :width: 750